Aveek-Saha/blog/content/post/build-a-documentation-site-with-vuepress.md

 <!--more-->

 # Introduction
 [VuePress](https://vuepress.vuejs.org/) is a static site generator powered by Vue.
 VuePress uses markdown to generate pages so you can focus on just the writing.
-Also it alows you to use Vue components in markdown and use custom themes.
+Also it allows you to use Vue components in markdown and use custom themes.
 By default VuePress ships with a responsive theme, which is what we'll be using for this project.

 All these features make VuePress ideal for building documentation websites.
 This tutorial will show you how to get a documentation website up and running in 15 minutes.